coisa/CakePDF/README.markdown

     }
     ...

-Do not forget to add your customed prefix in `app/Config/core.php` file.
+Do not forget to add your custom prefix in `app/Config/core.php` file.

 You can also set a custom layout, filename, orientation, charset, paper.
 By default we have the following properties: